A+

 Cost Of Living Quick Facts

-• The cost of living in Kearney is equal to the national average
+• The cost of living in Kearney is 2% lower than the national average

 • Kearney housing is 2% lower than the national average